datascicamp/DataSciCamp/README.md

   - `Reinforcement Learning/Robotics` (RL): Using the concepts of agents or environments.

-- `Rewards filter` tags show you the challenges/competitions offered prizes.
+- `Rewards filter` tags show you the challenges/competitions offered prizes, or any bonus.
 - The Countdowns to **ENTRY DEADLINE** with respect to visitor's local time with time zone support.
 - `Prize` for total prize.